Skew Mean Curvature Flow: Estimate of the Second Fundamental Form

-One can verify that the sequence of rescaled surfaces $\Si_k'$ satisfies all the requirements of Theorem~\ref{t:compactness2}.
-(The local volume bound follows from Simon's inequality (1.3) in~\cite{Simon1}.)
-Then it follows that there exists a subsequence of the surfaces, which we still denote by $\Si_k'$, such that $\Si_k'$ converges locally to a complete surface $\Si_0$ weakly in $W^{4,2}$ and strongly in $C^{2,\al}$.
+Then one can verify that the sequence of rescaled surfaces $\Si_k'$ satisfies all the requirements of Theorem~\ref{t:compactness2}.
+In particular, the local volume bound follows from Lemma~\ref{l:simon}.
+Consequently there exists a subsequence of the surfaces, which we still denote by $\Si_k'$, such that $\Si_k'$ converges locally to a complete surface $\Si_0$ weakly in $W^{4,2}$ and strongly in $C^{2,\al}$.

-Now let $\vec{A}_0$ and $g_0$ denote the second fundamental form and induced metric of the limit surface $\Si_0$ respectively.
-It follows from (\ref{eq7}) and (\ref{eq8}) that
+Let $\textbf{A}_0$ and $g_0$ denote the second fundamental form and induced metric of the limit surface $\Si_0$ respectively.
+Note that $\textbf{A}_0\in C^\al$ is continuous.
+It follows from (\ref{eq7}) that